-Suggested Objectives Suggested Teaching Strategies Suggested Assessment Strategies Demonstrate common Invite a paramedic or nurse to speak on first aid Teacher Observation first aid procedures and procedures and emergency care. identify ways to obtain various sources of help.
+Competency 7: Demonstrate the ability to practice health-enhancing behaviors and avoid or reduce health risks.
+(PH, S, SA) ^{NHES 7} Suggested Objectives Suggested Teaching Strategies Suggested Assessment Strategies Demonstrate common first aid procedures and identify ways to obtain Invite a paramedic or nurse to speak on first aid procedures and emergency care.
+Teacher Observation identify ways to obtain various sources of help.
 Have students list the various sources of help that are in their community.
 Include phone numbers.
-Identify regulations and Have students research current regulations of Teacher Observation adverse effects of the prescription and over the counter drugs. use and misuse of prescription, over the Divide students into groups and have them research counter, and illegal the adverse effects of prescription, over the counter, drugs. and illegal drug misuse on the body.
+Identify regulations and adverse effects of the use and misuse of Have students research current regulations of prescription and over the counter drugs.
+Teacher Observation prescription, over the Divide students into groups and have them research counter, and illegal drugs. the adverse effects of prescription, over the counter, and illegal drug misuse on the body.
 Identify the six essential Discuss the six essential nutrients (carbohydrates, fiber, Art/Poster Rubric - nutrients needed by the proteins, lipids, vitamins, minerals) and the role each Appendix A body and their nutrient play in the human body. sources.
 Have students research and construct a poster listing the six essential nutrients insuring that examples of nutrient sources are identified.
 Choose My Plate Describe the role the FDA Transparency Written Quiz Food and Drug Administration (FDA) Display the website given on a SmartBoard and discuss plays in the safety of the each of the products the FDA regulates and the products we use on a importance of the FDA's work on our health.